Visit to the MoneyMuseum

 We meet Ptolemy in antiquity, as well as Sacrobosco in the late Middle Ages, Clavius and the calendar reform in the 16th century, as well as famous astronomers Tycho Brahe, Kepler, Galileo Galilei, Copernicus and in the 17th century the great Newton.
 The exhibition ends with the trip to the moon and the dream of conquering Mars.

 Traditional societies have a hierarchical organization.
 The position of a person, and with it his prestige, depends not on how much he possesses, but on how many goods he has given to the other members of the society.

-As a rule, coins are not manufactured to provide future generations with an insight into their users’ environment, but to be recognized as a reliable currency in the largest possible geographic area.
+As a rule, coins are manufactured to be recognized as a reliable currency in the largest possible geographic area.
 The recognition effect was important – for instance, the most successful coins from Greek antiquity, the tetradrachms introduced by the Athenians and by Alexander the Great, featured the same image for more than one and a half centuries.

-The denarii of the Roman Republic, on the other hand, are a completely different matter!
-Here, in the excited first century BC, the coin motifs change quicker than the years.
+The denarii of the Roman Republic, on the other hand, are a completely different matter.
+Here, the coin motifs change quicker than the years.
 We find everything: scenes from the past, allusions to the present, images of everyday political life, buildings, people, and of course deities.
 The ones responsible seem to have squeezed their whole world into the small space a denarius provides for coin motifs.

 Each of us knows them: Books that touch him or her in a special way.
 Books that deal with questions that affect us over a long period of time, perhaps even throughout our lives.
 For Jürg Conzett, the founder of the MoneyMuseum, one of these questions is that of theodicy.
 Another central question for him is: How did our money economy come into being and does it have to remain as it is?
 Here you will find Jürg Conzett's most important books, a personal selection for all critical minds.